AaronGazzola/AaronGazzola/README.md

+# Hello,

-Hi I'm Aaron, I've been making web apps with node for over 4 years, I specialize in Next.js (v13) with TypeScript.
+I'm Aaron, I've been making web apps with node for over 4 years, I specialize in Next.js (v13) with TypeScript.

 Gazzola.dev is a portfolio website designed to demonstate: